 • Evidence of mature consideration of the long-term value and direction of the work and of its collaborative nature.

-• The potential for the project to contribute to creative and original research or educational activities in the study of China in Australia and overseas.
+• The potential for the project to contribute to creative and original research or educational activities in the study of China, Taiwan, and the Chinese diaspora in Australia and overseas.

 • Involvement of researchers in the early stages of their careers either as leaders or participants.

-• Potential to stimulate cross-campus collaboration, and also international or domestic academic collaboration with ANU China specialists.
+• Potential to stimulate cross-campus collaboration with ANU Chinese studies' specialists, and also international or domestic academic collaborations.

 • The applicant should state how this project may attract funding and other support as it develops, including from other ANU sources.

-A panel of ANU China specialists from a range of disciplinary backgrounds, plus a representative of the CAP Research office.
+A panel of ANU Chinese studies' specialists from a range of disciplinary backgrounds, chaired by the Associate Dean (Research), College of Asia & the Pacific.

 Submitting an application